The StarPoint Difference: Internal Investors

 Management Fee: The management fee varies between 3-6% of the property’s total gross annual income and is usually paid monthly.
 The management fee is collected to compensate the sponsor for the day-to-day responsibilities of managing an asset, ensuring occupancies stay high, rents increase, and turnover is minimized.

 Asset Management Fee: The asset management fee can be between 1-2% of the total equity you have put into the deal.
 This fee is charged to compensate the sponsor for the time and effort of managing your money within the context of the deal, as well as keeping you updated in the form of quarterly letters, investor memos, legal, accounting, and other administrative expenses.

 Disposition Fee: The disposition fee is typically between 1-2% of the total sale price of the property and is only paid once when the property is sold.
 This fee is to compensate the sponsor for the time and effort they put into selling the property on behalf of the deal’s passive investors.

 Now let us take a look at sponsor returns, which are where a sponsor receives the bulk of their compensation for managing your capital.

 When you are analyzing the compensation structure of a real estate deal, it is not uncommon to see a tiered approach to returns.
-These are essentially a sliding scale where the more returns the sponsor generates, the larger their percentage of those incremental returns becomes.
+These are essentially sliding scales where the more returns the sponsor generates, the larger the percentage of those incremental returns becomes.